carsonpo/haystackdb/README.md

 ## Benchmarks

-> On a MacBook with an M2, 1024 dimension, binary quantized
+> On a MacBook with an M2, 1024 dimension, binary quantized.

 > FAISS is using a flat index, so brute force, but it's in memory.
 Haystack is storing the data on disk, and also brute forces.

-> TLDR is Haystack is ~10x faster despite being stored on disk.
+TLDR is Haystack is ~10x faster despite being stored on disk.

 ```
 100,000 Vectors